 Credit risk is the risk of an unexpected loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises primarily from the Company's cash and cash equivalents and amounts receivable.
-The Company manages its credit risk relating to cash and cash equivalents by dealing with only with highly-rated financial institutions.
-For the year ended 30 April 2023, amounts receivable was mainly comprised of Goods and Services Tax/Harmonized Sales Tax receivable and other receivables from related parties.
+The Company manages its credit risk relating to cash and cash equivalents by dealing with only with highly rated financial institutions.
+For the year ended 30 April 2025, amounts receivable were mainly comprised of the amount receivable from a related party and amount receivable from JV.